ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 Local OS High Availability Methodology: **PowerHA Standard Edition**

--   By default, Power Virtual servers are restarted on a different host system if a hardware failure occurs.
+-   By default, {{site.data.keyword.powerSys_notm}}s are restarted on a different host system if a hardware failure occurs.
 PowerHA standard edition provides local clustering of “mission critical” workloads.

 -   Clustering infrastructure provides the means of creating and managing multiple systems and system resources as a unified entity.
 Shared resources enable the cluster to continuously provide the essential services to users and applications.
 PowerHA Cluster Functions: